Johnny Sekka: Early life and move to Europe

 In 1970, the novel Things Fall Apart by Chinua Achebe was turned into a film of the same name - also known as Bullfrog In The Sun - directed by the award-winning German filmmaker and producer Hansjürgen Pohland [de] and starred Princess Elizabeth of Toro, Johnny Sekka and Orlando Martins.
 In 1965, Nigerian co-producer Francis Oladele founded Calpenny Nigeria Limited, the first film production company in Nigeria after independence.
 Things Fall Apart - his second production - was considered lost for decades until more than 2,000 stills by Stephen Goldblatt, production documents, correspondence, contemporary newspaper clippings and more were found in a satellite storage of the Deutsche Kinemathek Berlin in 2019.
 This led to the development of an extensive research and digitisation project on Nigerian film heritage, with exhibitions and screenings in Lagos, Kampala, Abidjan, Accra and Atlanta, among other places.
-In his essay When The Bullfrog Jumps In The Sun - Why Things Fall Apart is still a very relevant Black film till this day, Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.
+In his essay "Why 'Things Fall Apart' is still a very relevant Black film till this day", Lagos-based contemporary artist Mallam Mudi Yahaya describes the complex background of the production.